 The researchers are now planning follow-up studies in patients who suffer from chronic pain as well as cancer patients, who have also been shown to benefit from meditation.

 The following short meditations can easily be done by anyone who is interested in enjoying greater balance, peace, clarity of mind and happiness.
-These simple meditations give you the power to profoundly affect your mental and physical state directly and quickly – leading to mastery of your self.
+These simple meditations give you the power to profoundly affect your mental and physical state directly and quickly – leading to mastery of your self and enhancing your meditation practice.

 Balancing Nostril Breathing